RogetK/rogetk.github.io/_tabs/about.md

 Hi, my name is Roget, I'm a currently software engineer with experience in wireless communications research and embedded systems in both academic and industrial environments.
-I'm currently a software engineer at Active Silicon working with embedded linux for computer vision hardware!
+I'm currently a software engineer at Active Silicon working with embedded linux for computer vision hardware.

+## Education and Work
+- Studied Computer Science and Electronics at the University of Bristol where I graduated with an upper second class degree (2:1).
+With thesis on porting Ultra-wideband radios to TSCH for concurrent transmissions on UWB.

+- Formerly a Research Engineer at Toshiba Research Europe, where I focued on UWB technologies, low latency control, wireless protocols and embedded systems.

 ## Hobbies!

 ### Table Tennis!
-I love playing table tennis and have been playing for almost 15 years, playing at various levels of competition in the UK!
+I love playing table tennis and have been playing for almost 15 years, playing at various levels of competition in the UK.

 ### Coffee
 Coffee is essential to be converted to code!
 I really enjoy specialty coffees,